 President of Medical Center of the Americas (MCA) | Director since 2011

-Emma Wollschlager Schwartz is the President of the Medical Center of the Americas Foundation (MCA), a non-profit organization known as the "keeper of the vision" of the MCA campus.
+Emma Wollschlager Schwartz is the President of the Medical Center of the Americas Foundation (MCA), a non-profit organization known as the “keeper of the vision” of the MCA campus.
 In addition to campus master planning activities, the MCA developed and is operating the Cardwell Collaborative a 60,000 square foot biomedical research facility with wet-labs, dry-labs, big data, office space, collaboration spaces, etc. This project was the recipient of the Texas Governor’s Community Leadership Award for Health, the El Paso Hispanic Chamber of Commerce’s Vision of Excellence Award, the AIA El Paso Design Award, the TTU Alumni Design award and LEED Silver certification.
-The MCA also launched a biomedical research and commercialization institute that is working to start-up technology companies using various sources of innovation, including NASA patents.
-The MCA has raised and received commitments totaling over $60 million to help it achieve its mission from sources such as the City of El Paso, U.S. Department of Commerce's Economic Development Administration and local philanthropists.
+The MCA also developed the VA’s first free-standing mental health clinic that opened in 2020.
+Programmatically, the MCA operates its EDA i6 Challenge Grant and Seed Fund Grant Awarded Innovation Center that is working to assist technology companies launch and growth in the region, STEM Camps, Healthcare Think Tank, Clinical Trials Consortium and BIO El Paso-Juarez, a bi-national biomedical cluster group focusing on medical device product development and manufacturing.
+The MCA has raised and received commitments totaling over $70 million to help it achieve its mission from sources such as the City of El Paso, U.S. Department of Commerce’s Economic Development Administration, New Market Tax Credits and local philanthropists.